DMVis/DMVis/documentation/components/Column.md

 - Type: `IconType[]`
 - Default `[]`

 What icons to display in the top of the column.
+See [Icon](components/Icon.md) for more information.

 ## showSeparator